-Negative social effects of the cost recovery fee would be associated with the cost of the fee itself as well as the time and materials required for completing the paperwork and paying the fee.
-Preferred Alternative 2 may require less effort to collect fees since it would only be required once per year, thus there may be a slight time burden associated with this alterative in relation to Alternative 3, Alternative 3 and Alternative 5.
+Negative social effects of the cost recovery fee to the shareholder would be associated with the cost of the fee itself as well as the time and materials required for completing the paperwork and paying the fee.
+Preferred Alternative 2 may require less effort for the shareholder to submit fees since it would only be required once per year, thus there may be a slight time burden associated with this alterative in relation to Alternative 3, Alternative 4 and Alternative 5.